Wind-powered vehicle: Theory

 Because wind-powered vehicles typically sail at apparent wind angles aligned with the leading edge of the sail, the sail acts as an airfoil and lift is the predominant component of propulsion.
 Low forward resistance to motion, high speeds over the surface, and high lateral resistance help create high apparent wind speeds—with closer alignment of the apparent wind to the course traveled for most points of sail—and allow wind-powered vehicles to achieve higher speeds than conventional sailing craft.

 Land yacht

-Land sailing has evolved from a novelty, since the 1950s, primarily into a sport.
+Land sailing has evolved from a novelty into a sport, since the 1950s.
 The vehicles used in sailing are known as land or sand yachts.
-They typically have three (sometimes four) wheels and function much like a sailboat, except that they are operated from a sitting or lying position and steered by pedals or hand levers.
+They typically have three (sometimes four) wheels, which are steered by pedals or hand levers from a sitting or lying position.
 Land sailing is best suited for windy flat areas; races often take place on beaches, airfields, and dry lake beds in desert regions.